xaviernogueira/xaviernogueira/README.md

 ⛈ Hi, I’m Xavier Nogueira!
-I’m an water resources/environmental data scientist.
-I'm interested in adding value to the world at the nexus of technology and natural resources stewardship.
+I’m an water resources/environmental data scientist interested in adding value to the world at the nexus of technology and natural resources stewardship.
+I also dabble in quantitative finance.

 📫 How to reach me: xavier.rojas.nogueira@gmail.com.